hustlyt/claude-auto-api/README_EN.md

 - **ping test timeout**: Defaults to 5 seconds, can be controlled by adding timeout variable in ~/.ccapi-config.json file, e.g.: pingTimeout: 5000
 - **test timeout**: Defaults to 30 seconds (API mock method) or 60 seconds (CLI method), can be controlled by adding timeout variable in ~/.ccapi-config.json file, e.g.: testTimeout: 30000
-- **Test result response**: Not displayed by default.
+- **Test result response**: Displayed by default.
 Since different providers return different results, response results are for reference only.
 Can enable result display by adding variable in ~/.ccapi-config.json file, e.g.: testResponse: true
+- **Test concurrency in cli mode**: The default value is 3.
+Due to the high performance consumption of cli mode testing, batch testing is adopted.
+If all test results are timed out, it is recommended to set a smaller value and extend the timeout period.

   ```json5
   {